mozilla/uniffi-rs/docs/manual/src/internals/rendering_foreign_bindings.md

      - Base classes and helper classes, for example [`ObjectRuntime.kt`](https://github.com/mozilla/uniffi-rs/blob/main/uniffi_bindgen/src/bindings/kotlin/templates/ObjectRuntime.kt) contains shared functionality for all the `Type::Object` types.
-     - The FFIConverter class definition.
+     - The FfiConverter class definition.
 This handles [lifting and lowering types across the FFI](./lifting_and_lowering.md) for the type.
      - Initialization functions
      - Importing dependencies